-Comprehensive orthodontics is designed to address needs within the permanent teeth dentition.
-If your child’s adult teeth have yet to erupt, early phase treatment can help to correct oral problems that cannot wait until the full adult dentition.
-For more information about all our orthodontic options, please contact our office today.
+For more information about our adult orthodontic options, please contact us today.
 We can answer your questions and help you schedule a consultation with Dr. Chan.

 - Spaces, gaps, or missing teeth

 - Problems chewing, eating, drinking, breathing, or speaking due to malocclusion

 - Dissatisfaction with the appearance of your smile

 In addition to greater comfort and improved results, advances in orthodontic techniques include significantly more discreet appliances.
 In many cases, the orthodontic treatment can be performed using virtually invisible hardware.
 If you’re concerned with the appearance of traditional metal braces, we may be able to offer inconspicuous alternatives that better suit your lifestyle.

 Our practice offers a vast selection of braces options for adults, including treatments designed to minimize the appearance of the appliances while they are on the teeth.
 Some of the types of braces available from our orthodontist include: